-If you provide them too much information which makes them confused, then you are at fault too.
+If you provide them too much information, which makes them, then you are at fault, too.
 You should not give your customers reading material that will take them a day to complete.
-You should cut down this reading material by keeping it as concise as possible.
+You should cut down on this reading material by keeping it as concise as possible.
 Do not put up content that goes too much into the details.
 The customer doesn’t care about it.
 All they want to know is how it is going to help them.
 We would not discourage you from taking great care in preparing documents for your customer’s understanding, but ensure that there is no fluff in it and doesn’t take up too much time of the customer.

 #5 Product walkthrough

 Your customer would surely know what your product does but will be unfamiliar regarding the finer details of it.
 This is an important step of the customer onboarding process because the entire point of it is to reduce as much friction as possible when onboarding a customer.

 Here is what you can do:

 - Get on a call with the customer where you can walk them through the product.

 - Create a series of videos where you help them understand the benefits of your product with a voiceover